Forms to File

 USAC Estimated Forms

-USAC will attempt to notify a filer by email, before the close of the filing period, if that company’s required FCC Form 499-A/Q filing has not been certified by a Company Officer and/or submitted to USAC.
+USAC will attempt to notify a filer by email, before the close of the filing period, if that company’s required FCC Form 499-A/Q filing has not been certified by a Company Officer or is missing.
 A failure by USAC to notify a filer under these terms does not constitute a basis for that filer to dispute USAC estimates or billings.

 If a company files an FCC Form 499-A/Q after USAC has generated an estimate, that filed form will follow the same process as a revision and may be rejected if it is submitted after the revision deadline.